FRAME (SERIAL) NUMBERS

 1940.
 In 1940 the date prefix changed.
 'H' prefixed all frame numbers; the year was omitted entirely; the first digit indicated the month, 1 for January, 2 for February, and so on up to 8 for August; the last 4 digits continued the production sequence numbers from December 1939.
 Frame numbers ranged from H12302, the 2,302d frame (counting continuously from August 1935), made in January 1940--to H82442, the 2,442d frame, made in August 1940.

 1941 to 1950.
-The month prefix was dropped from the start of 1941 (possibly starting from the accounting year, Sept.
-1940); instead of a month code, the date prefix then consisted of the last two digits of the year: 41 for 1941, 42 for 1942, and so on.
+The month prefix was dropped from the start of 1941 (starting from the accounting year, Sept.
+1940); instead of a month code, the date prefix consisted of the last two digits of the year: 41 for 1941, 42 for 1942, and so on.
 The last four digits carried on the production sequence number, unbroken from frame no. 1 as of August 1935 as the start of the sequence.
 This numbering system was carried on to the end of 1950, the last frame being no. 503720 (1950, 3,720th frame).
+Below: a scan of the ledgers showing the moment the dating prefix changed for 1941.

 H462868: 1946, 2,868th frame.